 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Heawode were recorded, including Hayward, Heyward, Haward, Haywood, Heywood and others.

 Early Notables of the Heawode family (pre 1700)

 Distinguished members of the family include Sir John Hayward (c.
 1564-1627), a noted Elizabethan historian, lawyer and politician, born near Felixstowe, Suffolk; John Heywood (1497?-1580), an English poet, friend of Sir Thomas More, and a court musician and entertainer for Henry VII, Edward VI, and Queen Mary; Thomas Heywood (c.1570-1641), an English dramatist best known for "A Woman Killed with...

 Migration of the Heawode family

-To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
-The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
-But for those who made it, the trip was most often worth it.
-Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
-An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Heawode or a variant listed above: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.
+To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
+In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
+Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
+Research into various historical records revealed some of first members of the Heawode family emigrate to North America: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.